top of page

 How’s the food?

 In a word, delicious.
 Asians value fresh, unprocessed food and ASAPers generally like every local cuisine they encounter.
-Picky eaters can almost always find Western food if they want to stick to something they know.
+Picky eaters can always find Western food if they want to stick to something they know.

 Can I find vegetarian or vegan meals?

-Vegetarian options are almost always easier to find in Asia than in most of the US.
+Yes, and almost always easier to find in Asia than in most of the US.

+Asian cuisine seldom includes dairy products, though eggs are a common ingredient.
 If you want a vegetarian or vegan meal, you can ask the server to have it made at no extra cost.

 Is food expensive?